hecomi/uRaymarching/README.md

 ### No lighting with `RaymarchingRenderer` in forward path

 In forward path, when rendering raymarching objects with `RaymarchingRenderer`, some shader keywords related to the lighting are not defined because it uses `CommandBuffer`.
 This causes wrong lighting result.
-So if you want to do fullscreen raymarching in forward path, please create a large box following the camera (as a child of camera), and set `Cull Off` or `Cull Front` flag, then activate `Camera Inside Object`.
+So if you want to do fullscreen raymarching in forward path with lighting, please create a large box following the camera (as a child of camera), and set `Cull Off` or `Cull Front` flag, then activate `Camera Inside Object`.

 License